 No. We offer access to a 12-step meetings covering a wide range of topics, including codependency, substance abuse, food issues, and healthy relationships.
 If you struggle with any of these problems, we will help you find meetings that work for you and help you address those issues.

 If you do not have these concerns, or if you are not connecting with the 12 steps, you will not have to continue learning about them.
-We have clients with sponsors who attend meetings daily, but we also have clients who do not practice the 12 steps at all.
+We have students with sponsors who attend meetings daily, but we also have students who do not practice the 12 steps at all.
 We want you to focus on what works for you, and we will help you to do so.

 Will I be able to have money?